datalad/datalad/paper.md

 - [datalad-osf](https://github.com/datalad/datalad-osf/) [@datalad-osf:zenodo] to collaborate using DataLad through the Open Science Framework (OSF).

 The same mechanism of extensions is used for rapid development of new functionality to later be moved into the main DataLad codebase (e.g., [datalad-metalad](https://github.com/datalad/datalad-metalad/)).
-[datalad-extensions](https://github.com/datalad/datalad-extensions/) repository provides a list of extensions and contineous integration testing of their released versions against released and development versions of the DataLad core.
+[datalad-extensions](https://github.com/datalad/datalad-extensions/) repository provides a list of extensions and continuous integration testing of their released versions against released and development versions of the DataLad core.
 [datalad-extension-template](https://github.com/datalad/datalad-extension-template) template repository can be used for creating new DataLad extensions.

 ## External uses and integrations